woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/polygon.rst

       * - ``fill-color: '#333333'``
         - Change the font color to dark gray

-   This gives a much nicer font style, but the label placement is still poor.

 #.
+The above gives a much nicer font style, but the label placement is still poor.
 Add some additional options to fix this:

    .. list-table::
       :class: non-responsive